-- The student has consistently demonstrated his/her capacity to behave responsibly and professionally in his/her student role, and in relation to his/her learning community. - The student has demonstrated sound professional judgment. - The student has demonstrated the capacity to be on time and meet deadlines. - The student is respectful of the learning community and the ground rules. - The student has demonstrated the capacity as a team member in the learning community. - The student is one who honors his/her word. - The student is one who is capable of responsible and respectable communication and openness to feedback. - The student is ethical and accountable for their actions and their behavior in the classroom and in relation to their academic colleagues. - The student is insightful, reflective, and compassionate.
+- The student has consistently demonstrated their capacity to behave responsibly and professionally in their student role, and in relation to their learning community. - The student has demonstrated sound professional judgment. - The student has demonstrated the capacity to be on time and meet deadlines. - The student is respectful of the learning community and the ground rules. - The student has demonstrated the capacity as a team member in the learning community. - The student is one who honors their word. - The student is one who is capable of responsible and respectable communication and openness to feedback. - The student is ethical and accountable for their actions and their behavior in the classroom and in relation to their academic colleagues. - The student is insightful, reflective, and compassionate.